-I often walk a fine line between honoring who my son is and teaching him the skills required to live as independently as possible.⠀
+I often walk a fine line between honoring who my son is and teaching him the skills required to live a meaningful life.⠀

 How far should I push my son to build skills others deem necessary?⠀